 Vice President, Economic Empowerment and Entrepreneurship

-With 36 years of experience in the for-profit, non-profit, corporate and social enterprise sectors, Zoë is responsible for driving the organization’s global approach to Economic Empowerment and Entrepreneurship, to advance the organization’s mission.
-She provides vision and leadership for the organization’s economic empowerment and entrepreneurship focused programs, including the Global Ambassadors Program, in partnership with Bank of America; the VVGROW fellowship, in partnership with ExxonMobil and FedEx; and the Fortune-U.S. Department of State Global Women’s Mentoring Partnership.
+With a background of experience in the for-profit, non-profit, corporate and social enterprise sectors, Zoë is responsible for driving the organization’s global approach to Economic Empowerment and Entrepreneurship, to advance the organization’s mission.
+She provides vision and leadership for the organization’s economic empowerment and entrepreneurship focused programs, including the including the Global Ambassadors Program, the VVGROW fellowship, the Fortune-U.S. Department of State Global Women’s Mentoring Partnership and the WEEmpower UN SDG Challenge.

 Between 2007 and 2011, based in Swaziland, Zoë served as Senior Director of Vital Voices’ Global Entrepreneurs in Handcrafts Program.
 During this time, she also worked with TechnoServe, developing Swaziland’s handcraft sector and with the International Finance Corporation’s Grassroots Business Initiatives across Africa and SE Asia.